Changes made to the Scheme means that lawyers cannot be paid or recover legal costs for providing advice on certain matters in CTP green slip claims.

 Recent CTP changes

-The reform will allow all injured motorists, regardless of who was at fault, to obtain benefits for loss of income, medical expenses, and commercial attendant care for a period of 6 months similar to the current workers’ compensation scheme.
+The reform will allow all injured motorists, regardless of who was at fault, to obtain benefits for loss of income, medical expenses, similar to the current workers’ compensation scheme.

-Not at Fault Moderate Injury (less than 11% WPI)
+Not at Fault Moderate Injury (1o% or less WPI)

 A common law claim, if made within 3 years will allow payments for past and future loss of income only.
 Once the common law claim settles no further weekly benefits will be paid.
 Medical expenses and care needs will however continue to be paid, if reasonably necessary.